Last Updated on February 12, 2024 by Louise Carter

-- Hold this pose for up to one minute.
+- Hold this pose for up to 1 minute.

-Repeat this process with the other leg to enjoy an excellent stretch for your spine, thighs, and hamstrings.
-You’ll feel considerably more mobile after such efforts.
+Repeat this process with the other leg to stretch your spine, thighs, and hamstrings.

 Opening up the shoulders is a pivotal component of stretching in the morning.

-- Lay upon your back and stretch both legs in front of you
+- Lay on your back and stretch both legs in front of you.

-- Lift your right knee, holding it as close to your chest as you can comfortably manage
+- Lift your right knee, holding it as close to your chest as possible.

-- Hold this pose for around thirty seconds
+- Hold this pose for around 30 seconds.

-- Repeat this step three times, then do the same with your left knee
+- Repeat this step 3 times, then do the same with your left knee.

-If you feel any resistance in your lower back or lumbar regions, flex your opposite leg rather than keeping it straight, as this will offer support to the pelvis.
+If you feel any resistance in your lower back or lumbar regions, flex your opposite leg rather than keeping it straight.
+This will support the pelvis.

 Here’s how to stretch the core:

-- Lift your body with your elbows bent, again, much like a push-up
+- Lift your body with your elbows bent, much like a push-up.

-Tilt your head backward while holding this pose if you feel comfortable doing so.
-This will deepen the stretch and provide even more benefits.
+Tilt your head backward while holding this pose to deepen the stretch.

 Should You Stretch Before Sleeping?

-Practice the stretches upon waking around an hour before bed, ideally just as you start your pre-bedtime ritual.
+Practice the stretches upon waking around 1 hour before bed, ideally just as you start your pre-bedtime ritual.
 These exercises will relax your muscles and encourage you to fall asleep.

-Be wary of stretching before sleep if you live with other nocturnal concerns, such as bruxism.
-The Journal of Oral Rehabilitation expresses concern that stretching the jaw can worsen this issue.
-Give your body time to cool down after stretching, too.
+Be wary of stretching before sleep if you have other health concerns, such as bruxism.
+The Journal of Oral Rehabilitation believes stretching the jaw can exacerbate this issue.

-Stretching after sleep is a great way to start your day, ensuring that your entire body – inside and out – is ready for whatever the world throws at you.
-Bring a stretching regime into your morning schedule, as you’ll feel considerably better.
+Stretching after sleep is an effective way to start your day, ensuring the entire body is ready for everything.
+Introduce a stretching regime to your morning schedule because you’ll feel better.